erikvanek/erikvanek.github.io/pages/me.md

 ![Me with a melon](/img/me-melon.jpeg)
 _Me with a melon_ -->

-I make my living as a freelance <a href="/service-design">service designer</a> for two projects revolving around social innovation.
+I make my living as a freelance service designer for two projects revolving around social innovation.
 First project is focused on estabilishing a new childcare service similar to [Tagesmutter](https://de.wikipedia.org/wiki/Kindertagespflege){target="_blank"} in Czech republic.
 The second project addresses the pressing need for support systems for individuals navigating the challenging period between the pronouncement of a court sentence and their subsequent incarceration.

  Since 2013, I have worked mainly in the software industry wearing multiple hats.
 Most recently I was part of [infarm](https://www.infarm.com/){target="_blank"} for more than four years.
 I was contributing to its hydroponic farm controlling services as an engineer, team lead and a designer at times.
 Also helped to kick-off a vertical team initiative that was aiming to disrupt companies' mostly siloed team structure.